ycvogt/epicol18/README.md

 ### **Outlook and Contact**

-Future developments of EPICOL18 may entail launching it as a package, an executable file, or hosting it online to make it more user-friendly.
-The text selection might also be extended and additional features added (any suggestions are highly welcome).
+FThe text selection might be extended and additional features added (any suggestions are highly welcome).
 If you have any questions or encounter any problems, feel free to reach out to me!

 [1] For an introduction to regular expressions, see: https://regexr.com/ (last accessed 4 March 2025).